josfam/small-python-projects/README.md

 Learned about the '\b' escape character for back-spacing.

 Used more functions to split the load of the original getProgressBar function.

+Addded the ability to specify how much 'data' to 'download'.

+Added a display mode where the 'downloaded data' is displayed as stacked chunks, that look like a ladder.

 <br>
 ![progress-bar-demo](demo-gifs/57.Progress-Bar.gif)
 <br><br>